oterrab/portfolio-projects/sql/questions/interview_1.md

 ## 📌 Context on this Job Interview

 This interview was for a job as Developer Pl/SQL Júnior.
 They gave me as dataset the built-in oracle sql scott schema.
-This can be acessed using SQL Developer or at [Oracle Live](https://livesql.oracle.com/).
+It can be acessed using SQL Developer or at [Oracle Live](https://livesql.oracle.com/).
+The queries herein were made using Oracle Live.

 ### Question 1: Create a query for employees hired in the last 30 days.